 We have a few spots left for this Saturday, March 28 with our Spicy Devon Spring Tour.
 In addition to looking at the architecture and history of the neighborhood, we team up with Mohammad of Spice of Life tours for a great cultural experience along with lots of food.

 So the next time you head up to the north side for the best Indian food in town, take a look around the street.
 Look at the architectural details.
 Just as we do on our Historic Chicago Bar Tour, you can see the history of the people and the owners in every feature of the architecture, which ranges in style from Renaissance Revival and Tudor/Elizabethean Revival to Art Deco and Mid-Century Modern.
-Over 40 different languages are spoken here.
+Residents speak over 40 different languages.
 Those melding cultural influences are visible everywhere you look.
 Behind all the signs and the lights, the architecture truly shares the story of the people who have called West Ridge, Devon Avenue, and this nook of Chicago home.

 –Jenn Harrman, Tour Guide